pjtunstall/filler/README.md

 cd filler
 ```

 Download the zipped resources [here](https://assets.01-edu.org/filler/filler.zip) from the 01Edu public repo.
 This would unzip to a folder called `filler`, except for the clash with the name of my project.
-Assuming you're unzipping the resources folder in the same place, it will have to be called something else.
-For example, for me, on Linux, it unzips automatically to `filler.` with a trailing dot to distinguish it.
-If the names are distinguished differently for you, you'll have to adjust any commands that involve `filler.` in what follows.
+Move the `docker_image` folder from the unzipped resources folder to the same location as my project `filler`, and delete the resources folder to avoid confusion.[^5]

 To suppress the warning `JSONArgsRecommended: JSON arguments recommended for ENTRYPOINT to prevent unintended behavior related to OS signals (line 11)` that would otherwise appear when you build the container, change the final line of the Dockerfile from